celo-org/docs/docs/wallet/index.md

 ### [Celo Terminal](https://celoterminal.com/)

-Celo Terminal is a wallet and DApp platform designed as a hub for managing and running Celo DApps locally.
+Celo Terminal is a wallet and dApp platform designed as a hub for managing and running Celo dApps locally.

 - Platforms: MacOS, Linux, Windows
 - Maintainers: [WOTrust](https://twitter.com/wotrust1)